microsoft/FHIR-Converter/README.md

 The converter comes with a few ready-to-use templates.
 If needed, you can create a new template, or modify existing templates to meet your specific conversion requirements.
 The provided templates are based off of HL7 v2.8.
 Other versions may require you to make modifications to these templates on your own.
 See [Templates & Authoring](#templates--authoring) for specifics.

+## Release

+Releases and tags will be generated on each commit to main.
+Tags will be built by using base-version.txt and incrementing a counter at the end.
+When dibbs-FHIR-Converter syncs with microsoft/FHIR-Converter, base-version.txt should be updated to reflect that new version number.

 ## What's New?
 The latest iteration of the *Preview* FHIR converter makes some significant changes over [previous versions](#previous-versions).